 We are currently operating at a loss and our cash position is insufficient to fund operations in the near term.
-As such,we need additional financing to implement our business plan and to service our ongoing operations.
-We believe that current cash on hand, prior to the receipt of any proceeds from this offering, is not sufficient to fund operations beyond [].
-If we were to receive net proceeds of approximately \$[] million from this offering, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will meet our capital needs for the next [] months and, thereafter, we will need to raise additional funds.
+As such, we need additional financing to implement our business plan and to service our ongoing operations.
+We believe that current cash on hand, prior to the receipt of any proceeds from this offering, is not sufficient to fund our immediate operational needs.
+After deducting placement agent fees, estimated offering expenses and approximately \$6.3 million in cash to complete the Series B Repurchase and Cancellation Transaction, we anticipate that we would receive net proceeds of approximately \$2.8 million from this offering We believe that such net proceeds, together with our existing cash and cash equivalents, will meet our capital needs for the next 2-3 months and, thereafter, we will need to raise additional funds.
 There can be no assurance that we will be able to secure any needed funding, or that if such funding is available, the terms or conditions would be acceptable to us.
-If we are unable to obtain additional financing in the short term, we will be required to divest all or a portion of our business or otherwise liquidate, wind-up, restructure or curtail our operations and product development timeline.
-We may seek additional capital through a combination of equity offerings, such as this offering, debt financings and/or strategic collaborations.
-Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, and could increase our expenses and require that our assets secure such debt.
-Equity financing, if obtained, could result in dilution to our then-existing stockholders and/or require such stockholders to waive certain rights and preferences.
-If such financing is not available on satisfactory terms, or is not available at all, our ability to accelerate product development will be hindered, our business and financial condition may be materially and adversely affected, and you may lose all or part of your investment.
+If we are unable to obtain additional financing in the short term, we will be required to divest all or a portion of our business or otherwise liquidate, wind-up, restructure or curtail our operations.
+Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as increase and/or strategic collaborations.
+Debt stockholders to waive certain rights and preferences.
+If such financing is not available on satisfactory terms, or is not available at all, our ability to accelerate product development will be hindered, our business and financing is not available on satisfactory terms, or is not available at all, our ability to accelerate product development will be hindered, our business and financing is not available on satisfactory terms, or is not available at all, our ability to accelerate product development will be hindered, our business and financing is not available on satisfactory terms, or is not available at all, our ability to accelerate pr any initiatives to improve our revenues to achieve profitability, it will have a material adverse impact on our business, prospects, operating results and financial condition.
+There can be no assurance that the revenue that we generate will be able to support our operations or meet our working capital needs.